-We are developing a new kind of database manager utilizing the evolving GRID infrastructure for distributed computations [3], called the GRID Data Manager (GDM).
+We are developing a new kind of database manager utilizing the evolving GRID infrastructure for distributed computations [FK1999], called the GRID Data Manager (GDM).
 GDM will have very high performance and support for customizable representation of streamed data in distributed data and computation servers.
 The target application area is space physics, in particular the LOFAR/LOIS project described below, whose purpose is to develop a distributed software space telescope and radar utilizing the GRID.
 LOFAR/LOIS will produce extremely large amounts of distributed data streams by sensors receiving signals from space.
-Various numerical selection and transformation algorithms are applied on these streams before the data to be delivered to the client workstations for visualization and other processing.
-This is a new environment very different from the conventional server-oriented database environments.
+One these streams various numerical selection and transformation algorithms are applied before the data is delivered to client workstations for visualizations and other processing.
+This is a new environment very different from conventional server-oriented database environments.
 A research challenge is to make GDM able to handle very large amounts of dynamically produced distributed data.
 The application requires orders of magnitude better data processing performance than conventional DBMSs and support for queries involving customized computations.
-We will achieve this by utilizing cheap and large main-memories (on PCs) connected through the GRID to form clusters of main-memory based objectrelational databases.
-Each node in such a system is a main-memory database managed by a fast main-memory object-relational DBMS engine.
-Sections of the streams are materialized in the node databases and numerical algorithms are run on the nodes to filter, combine, and transform the data.
+We will achieve this by utilizing cheap and large main-memories (on PCs) connected through the GRID to form clusters of main-memory based object-relational databases.
+Each node in such a system is a main-memory database managed by a fast mainmemory object-relational DBMS engine.
+Sections of the streams are materialized in the node databases and numerical algorithms are run on the nodes to select, combine, and transform the data.
 GRID-based clusters of main memory database nodes combined with extensibility through user-defined data representations provide very high performance.
 The databases are scalable by dynamically incorporating new GRID nodes as the database grows.